Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/query-explainplan.markdown

 ##  Index Information

- - Indices that the space considered using and the selected index at each stage of the query.
+ - Indexes that the space considered using and the selected index at each stage of the query.
  - Each cluster node may produce a different result.
  - Information breakdown by Pojo type.

 ##  Scanning Information

  - Number of entries the space scanned in order to find the matching entries and how many entries were matched.
  - Each cluster node may produce a different result.
  - Information breakdown by Pojo type.

 # Index Types
 The index type is determined by the SpaceIndexType enumeration.
 The index types are:

-**NONE** - No indexing is used.<br>
+**NONE** - No indexing is used.

-**BASIC** - Basic index is used - this speeds up equality matches (equal to/not equal to).<br>
+**EQUAL** - performs equality matching (equal to/not equal to).

-**EXTENDED** - Extended index - this speeds up comparison matches (bigger than/less than).
+**ORDERED** - performs ordered matching (bigger than/less than).

+**EQUAL_AND_ORDERED** - performs both equality and ordered matching, and uses a larger memory footprint than the other indexing types.

 # Usage